Network, Bluetooth, & USB Functions

 detailed blacks and shadows to the brightest whites and colors, plus greater

 depth.
-The receiver supports HDR 10 (no support for Dolby Vision or HLG).
+The receiver supports HDR 10 & Dolby Vision.

 Audio Return Channel (ARC): This feature of the AV receiver's HDMI